co-cart/co-cart/.github/ISSUE_TEMPLATE/support_request.md

 ---
-name: "\U00002753 Support Request"
+name: "❓ Support Request"
 about: "I have a question about how to use CoCart"
-title: ''
+title: ""
-labels: 'i: state:unsupported'
+labels: "state:unsupported"
-assignees: ''
+assignees: ""
 ---

 GitHub issues are meant for enhancement requests and specific, reproducible bugs, not for general support questions.
 For support options, please review [https://cocart.xyz/support/](https://cocart.xyz/support/).